capstanlqc/i18n-guide/omegat-tickets.md

 ### [Bug #933](https://bitbucket.org/okapiframework/okapi/issues/933/openxml-filter-formatting-issues-in-arabic): OpenXML filter: formatting issues in Arabic translation (RTL)

+On hold, TBC whether Word is the formatting for coding guides in PISA25.
+As soon as it's confirmed, this ticket would have highest priority.

 ### [RFE #969](https://bitbucket.org/okapiframework/okapi/issues/969/resname-from-xliff-appears-in-the-comment): Resname (from XLIFF) appears in the comment field in OmegaT

 Several details could be optimized in the Comments pane vs Segment Properties pane: resname, ID, comment, etc. Test with JSON to XLIFF roundtrip.